News & Trending Investing News

 Gold is often recommended as a stable long-term investment that never depreciates in value.

-If you're trying to make wise investments for your retirement, you might have considered investing in gold securities or purchasing gold bars.
+If you're trying to start investing for your retirement, you might have considered purchasing gold bars.
 But how much is a gold bar worth, and is it actually worth it?

 We cover eight reasons to consider steering clear of gold.
 We’ll also offer three alternative investments with better long-term payoffs that retirees should consider instead.